MPaladin16/DigObr_Project_EscapeRoom/README.md

-# DigObr_Project_EscapeRoom
+# Escape Room in Virtual Reality

-## Descritpion:
+## Description:
-Escape room that uses OpenAI to generate puzzles, made for Digital education class at Faculty of Electrical Engineering and Computing, Zagreb.
+VR escape room game developed in Unity that utilizes OpenAI to generate puzzles.
+Made for the Digital Education course at the Faculty of Electrical Engineering and Computing, University of Zagreb.

 ## Developers:
+ - Emilia Haramina
  - Mateo Paladin
- - Emilia Haramina
+ - Zdravko Petričušić
  - Fran Posarić
- - Zdravko Petričušić

-## Teacher:
+## Mentor:
 - Ivica Botički

 ## Video: